Septic Tank Emptying Cost

 Type of Septic Tank

-The older types of septic tank have either two or three chambers which facilitate the filtering process of the waste and are usually rectangular in shape.
+These have either two or three chambers which facilitate the filtering process of the waste and are usually rectangular in shape.

-All septic tanks, new and old need the addition of a drainage field for the wastewater to percolate through to the soil.
+All septic tanks, new and old, need the addition of a drainage field for the wastewater to percolate through to the soil.

 The location of the property in the UK will have an effect on the septic tank emptying cost, although few properties in London will require this service due to the prevalence of mains drainage.